-- Smartphone apps
+- Helpful smartphone apps

 3. Be a Pain Reliever

 Offer to send them some information or sign them up for a free demo.
 If not, try to provide something of value that they can put to good use.

-4. Promote Events
+4. Promote Events & Your Community

 5. Ask for Testimonials

-Talking with a customer about their experience with your business is another way to get a conversation going.
+Talking with a customer about their experience working with you and your business is another way to get a conversation going.

-6. Discuss DIY projects
+6. Discuss DIY Projects